 In this study, Buckholtz explains “We are able to look at brain-based measures of reward and value and the communication between different brain regions that are involved in decision making.”

 In order to scan the brains of psychopathic individuals, Buckholtz and his colleagues took the scanning technology inside prisons and to his subjects.
 The equipment they used functioned as a mobile scanner which they could take inside prisons, set up and calibrate and then use to obtain brain scans from as many prisoners as time and circumstances would allow while they were there.
 This offered a unique opportunity to take advanced brain imaging technology to a group of individuals who outside of the prison walls would not be grouped together and not be available to study in this way.

 The study team went into two medium-security prisons in Wisconsin with their equipment.
 Alongside Professor Buckholtz were researchers from the University of Wisconsin and The University of New Mexico.

 Inmates’ brains were scanned using the fMRI scanner as they carried out a ‘delayed gratification test’.
 While the mobile scanner was running, inmates were presented with two options involving a fictional monetary reward.
 One option would provide them with a smaller sum of money but they would receive this money immediately, and the second option would give them a larger amount of money but they would have to wait before they would receive it.
-The test was designed to examine how impulsive the inmates were but also through the scanner imaging their brain while they were making these decisions, see which brain regions were involved during this cognitive decision process.
+The test was designed to examine how impulsive the inmates were but also through the scanner, imaging their brain while they were making these decisions, to see which brain regions were involved in this cognitive decision process.